 9. Keep a diary

-If you’re unsure whether you want to contribute a blog, keeping a diary (whether written, video or audio) is a great way of recording your experiences – and sometimes letting off steam.
+If you’re unsure whether you want to contribute a blog, keeping a diary (whether written, video or audio) is a great way of recording your experiences.

-You might find yourself wanting to explore a subject further in a blog, or the diary might serve as a personal time capsule of your time with MSF.
-Many people wait until the end of their assignment before deciding what they want to do.
+The diary might just serve as a personal time capsule of your time with MSF, or you might decide to share it on the blogs site to help others learn what to expect, and bring our supporters closer to our work.
+Sometimes people wait until the end of their assignment before deciding what they want to do.

 Regular diary writing can also be amazing for personal wellbeing – particularly when working in stressful environments – helping you to deal with difficult events.